-The merging of some primary schools and establishment of 5-18 campus models (with shared leadership teams) will be considered.
+The merging of some primary schools and establishment of 5-18 campus models (with shared leadership teams) will also be considered.

-Paired headships in primary schools have already been established to provide more stable leadership in smaller primary schools and could be extended if there is an education benefit in doing so.
+Paired headships in primary schools have already been established to provide more stable leadership in smaller primary schools and could be extended if education benefit in doing so.